<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2792338&amp;fmt=gif">

 School Tour Tip #1: Make It Easy for Parents and Guardians to Sign Up for a Tour

-Your target parent is generally going to be a millennial.
+Your target parent is generally going to be a millennial and, increasingly, Gen Z parents.
 These families, who grew up with the internet, can be frustrated when they go to your website and can’t find the dates of your open houses and tours.

 And please, don’t ask these families to call you to schedule a tour.
-If they wanted to call you on the telephone, they wouldn’t have gone to your website in the first place.
+If they wanted to call you, they wouldn’t have gone to your website in the first place.

 Tip: This same form should also provide them with a link to put the tour of your school on their calendars.
 There are many plugins for WordPress websites that are free and can automate this for you.